cronosjs-labs/create-cronos/README.md

 ### ⭐ Custom Project Generator

+> [!TIP]
+> Check `examples` folder to see examples of custom project generators using Create Cronos.

 Generate your `own project generator` adapted to the needs of your organization in record time.
 You can find the documentation at [cronosjs.dev](https://cronosjs.dev/).

 ### 📄 Thanks to the contributors of this project, read the `CONTRIBUTING.md` file if you are interested in contributing.